cmuparlay/parlayhash/README.md

 | folly_sharded | 16.5 | 125 | --- | --- |
 | abseil (sequential) | 40.1 | --- | --- | --- |
 | std (sequential) | 13.2 | --- | --- | --- |

-Note our timings include `hash_grow_list`, which is another version of our growing hash map.

 Many of the other hash maps do badly under high contention.
 For example, here are the full results for `libcuckoo`: